 If you find that you feel too stimulated or overwhelmed, try these low-arousal activities:

 - Take a nap

 - Watch a TV show that you’ve already seen

 - Do a calming craft that you are comfortable with (paint-by-numbers, knitting a simple scarf)

 - Have a drink of water

 Remember, the right balance is personal to you.
-You might feel overwhelmed by an activity that your friend wants to do – that’s okay.
-You may just seek out different levels of arousal or have been hit with different levels of stimuli recently!
+You might feel overwhelmed by an activity your friend wants to do - that’s okay.
+You may seek out different arousal levels or have been hit with different levels of stimuli recently!

 How Does This Fit In With Other Theories of Motivation?

 Arousal theory is not the theory of motivation that has been tossed around the world of psychology.
 In reality, it was just proposed as a response to another theory of motivation: the drive-reduction theory.